aws-powertools/powertools-lambda-typescript/packages/parser/README.md

 ## Intro

-This utility provides data validation and parsing for [Standard Schema](https://github.com/standard-schema/standard-schema), together with a collection of built-in [Zod](https://zod.dev) schemas and envelopes to parse and unwrap popular AWS event sources payloads.
+This utility provides data validation and parsing for [Standard Schema](https://github.com/standard-schema/standard-schema), together with a collection of built-in [Zod](https://zod.dev) schemas and envelopes to parse and unwrap popular AWS event source payloads.

 ## Key features